 While we’ve seen our clients charge a range of prices – from full price, free, half, a-la-carte pricing, or more than their in-person meeting – the ultimate answer and ultimate virtual event ticket price will need to be determined by you, your organization, and your event goals.

 Let’s figure it out together!

-As you navigate the pivot to virtual, LAI is here to help you determine pricing, best practices, event enhancements, and more!
+As you navigate the pivot to virtual, LAI is here to help you determine virtual event pricing, best practices, event enhancements, and more!
 Click here to learn more about virtual events by the numbers.
 Reach out to our team today to start talking all things virtual: